robbysainsbury/robbysainsbury/README.md

 ### About Me :

 - I'm currently working as a data manager and research assistant with the Ben Abbott Lab of Ecosystem Ecology at BYU.
-I'm a senior, planning on graduating in June 2023 with a Bachelor's in Statistics.
+I have a B.S. in Statistics and experience with data managment and analysis.
 I enjoy using data science and statistical analysis to solve important problems in enviornmental science and public health.

 ---